bhbmaster/rhood/README.md

 ## PRINT ALL INFORMATION

-Print all profile information (lots of sensitive information) + order information (Stock, Crypto, Option) + open positions.
+Print all profile information (lots of sensitive information) + order information (Stock, Crypto, Option) + open positions + net profits (see note below).
 Add the --info argument to rhood (-i for short).
 Use python or ipython.
 Personally I prefer ipython as it has better usability:

     python rhood.py --info
     python -i rhood.py --info

 Essentially, to get any information out of rhood, you must at least use --info.
 Without it, its only useful to be played with interactively (see Playground).

+**NOTE OF PROFIT CALCULATION:** Net Profits are calculated by subtracting the sum of the buy from the sells, then adding the open positions value.
+The open position values are calculated by multiplying current help quantity by the current ask_price.
+Therefore, if a stock, crypto or option is open then we are getting an estimate of the profit by assuming we also sell the entire stock right now.
+If a symbol is currently closed (no quantity is held), then open position value can be ignored as its just 0.
+The term symbol refers to stocks, crypto coins, and options.

+    Net Profit For Symbol = (Sum of Sells) - (Sum of Buys) + (Open Position Value) Total Profit = (Sum of all Net Profits from all symbols)

 ## SAVING AND LOADING STOCK ORDER INFORMATION